 Because I have employees.
 Right?

 We do have 2 really awesome employees (plus a virtual assistant).
 But…that’s not what keeps the lights on.
-Freckle is a software as a service, not a hamster wheel.
+Noko is a software as a service, not a hamster wheel.
 It bills every day automatically.
 Nobody has to be there to press some kind of Run Another Day button.

-Devon and Cannon make sure our Freckle customers are as happy as possible: they answer emails, write blog posts, fix bugs, think of ways to make things better.
+Devon and Cannon make sure our Noko customers are as happy as possible: they answer emails, write blog posts, fix bugs, think of ways to make things better.
 (They don’t touch our other products.)

-But, I speak from experience when I say: Freckle would survive just fine for a month or two or three, even without that daily caretaking.
+But, I speak from experience when I say: Noko would survive just fine for a month or two or three, even without that daily caretaking.
 Momentum would carry it for quite a while; customer attrition would be present, but remarkably low, considering, even with support emails going unanswered.